 This tropical to subtropical perennial resides within the family Solanaceae (Nightshade) and is believed to be native to Peru, Ecuador and southern Colombia.
 Naranjilla plants were first introduced to the United States through a gift of seeds from Colombia in 1913 and from Ecuador in 1914.
 The New York World’s Fair in 1939 really created some interest with the exhibit of the naranjilla fruit and 1,500 gallons of juice to be sampled.

-Not only is naranjilla fruit juiced and drank as a beverage (lulo), but the fruit (including the seeds) is also used in various sherbets, ice creams, native specialties and may even be made into wine.
+Not only is naranjilla fruit juiced and drunk as a beverage (lulo), but the fruit (including the seeds) is also used in various sherbets, ice creams, native specialties and may even be made into wine.
 The fruit may be eaten raw by rubbing off the hairs and then halving and squeezing the juicy flesh into ones mouth, discarding the shell.
 That said, edible fruit should be completely ripe or else it may be quite sour.

 Naranjilla Growing Conditions